 There are endless possibilities for this Garlic Scape Pesto.
 Easily made in a food processor, this garlic scapes recipe is great with pasta, meats and so much more!

-There are two reasons I plant garlic in my backyard.
+That is actually one of the reasons I plant garlic in my backyard.

 The second reason is garlic scapes!